gsnaveen/Data-Conversations/asynchronousCommunication.md

-### Gloal organizations have challange in keeping the teams in sync which causes
+### Global organizations have challange in keeping the teams in sync which causes
     a.
 Lose of productivity
     b.
 Teams losses focus